djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 ...
 ```

-**Key Components and Concepts:**

-1. **Tokenization:** Breaks down text into individual terms or tokens.
+- Tokenization breaks down text into individual **tokens**.
-2. **Inverted Index:** Maps each term to the list of documents (rows) containing that term.
+- The inverted index maps each term to the list of **documents** containing that term.
-3. **Relevance Scoring:** Assigns scores to documents based on term frequency and other factors.
+- Relevance scoring assigns scores to documents based on term frequency and other **factors**.

-**Operational Mechanics:**
+**Operational Mechanics**

-- **Search:** Retrieves documents containing specific terms and ranks them based on relevance.
+- The search operation retrieves documents containing specific **terms** and ranks them based on relevance.
-- **Insertion:** Tokenizes new text and updates the inverted index with new terms.
+- Insertion involves tokenizing new text and updating the inverted **index** with new terms.
-- **Deletion:** Removes terms from the inverted index when documents are deleted or updated.
+- Deletion removes terms from the inverted index when documents are **deleted** or updated.

-**Advantages:**
+**Advantages**

-- **Advanced Text Searching:** Supports phrase searches, boolean operators, and proximity queries.
+- The system supports **advanced** text searching, including phrase searches, boolean operators, and proximity queries.
-- **Relevance Ranking:** Provides ranked results based on how well they match the search criteria.
+- It provides **ranked** results based on how well they match the search criteria.
-- **Efficient for Large Text Data:** Optimized for handling extensive and complex textual data.
+- It is optimized for handling extensive and **complex** textual data, making it efficient for large text data.

-**Disadvantages:**
+**Disadvantages**

-- **Storage Overhead:** Requires additional storage for maintaining the inverted index and relevance scores.
+- The system requires additional **storage** for maintaining the inverted index and relevance scores.
-- **Update Complexity:** Maintaining the index can be resource-intensive, especially with frequent text updates.
+- Maintaining the index can be **resource-intensive**, especially with frequent text updates.

 **Use Cases:**